The Buffalo Club

 The Buffalo Club was an American country music group from Nashville, Tennessee.
-The group was composed of Ron Hemby (lead vocals, guitar), John Dittrich (vocals, drums), and Charlie Kelley (vocals, guitar).
-Hemby was a vocalist in the Christian group The Imperials, Kelley played guitar for Doug Stone, and Dittrich had left his role as the drummer in the band Restless Heart.
+The group's members were Ron Hemby (lead vocals, guitar), John Dittrich (vocals, drums), and Charlie Kelley (vocals, guitar).
+Hemby was a vocalist in the Christian group the Imperials, Kelley played guitar for Doug Stone, and Dittrich had left his role as the drummer in the band Restless Heart.
 The Buffalo Club released a self-titled album on the Rising Tide Records label in 1997 and charted three singles on the Billboard Hot Country Songs charts that year, including "If She Don't Love You" at number nine.
-The album received generally positive reviews for the band's use of vocal harmony, with many critics comparing their sound favorably to the Eagles.
-Dittrich quit in August 1997, with Hemby and Kelley briefly continuing as a duo before disbanding by year's end.
-Afterward, Dittrich rejoined Restless Heart while Kelley and Hemby started other projects.
+The album received generally positive reviews for the band's use of vocal harmony.
+After Dittrich quit in August 1997, Hemby and Kelley briefly continued as a duo before disbanding by year's end.
+Dittrich rejoined Restless Heart in 1998, while Kelley and Hemby started other projects.